Articles/Signs Your Dog Is in Pain: 12 Subtle Symptoms Most Owners Miss

 Behavioral Changes

 1. Withdrawal or hiding.
-A normally social dog who starts retreating to quiet corners or hiding under furniture may be in pain.
-Dogs often seek solitude when they feel unwell.
+A normally social dog who starts retreating to quiet corners, closets, or the space under furniture may be in pain.
+Dogs often seek solitude when they feel unwell, the same instinct that pushes wild canids away from the pack when injured.

-Signs your dog is in pain subtle symptoms — practical guide overview
+Signs your dog is in pain subtle symptoms: step-by-step visual example

 Signs your dog is in pain subtle symptoms

 3. Reduced interest in play or walks.
-If your dog usually sprints to the door at the sound of a leash but now hangs back or seems reluctant, something may be hurting.
+A dog who usually sprints to the door at the sound of a leash but now hangs back, hesitates on stairs, or stops mid-walk without an obvious reason is signaling that movement hurts.

-Signs your dog is in pain subtle symptoms — step-by-step visual example
+Signs your dog is in pain subtle symptoms: helpful reference illustration

 Signs your dog is in pain subtle symptoms